 Currently, the Company's senior debt is rated A- by S&P and Baa1 by Moody's.
-The Company carries a Stable outlook with S&P and a Negative outlook with Moody's.
+The Company carries a Stable outlook with both S&P and Moody's.

 If we need to raise capital in the future (for example, in order to maintain adequate liquidity, fund maturing debt obligations or finance acquisitions or other initiatives), credit rating downgrades would increase our financing costs, and could limit our access to financing sources.
-We would also face the risk of a credit rating downgrade if we do not retire or refinance the debt to levels acceptable to the credit rating agencies in a timely manner.
-Further, a downgrade to a rating below investment-grade could result in greater operational risks through increased operating costs and increased competitive pressures.
+A downgrade to a rating below investment-grade could result in greater operational risks through increased operating costs and increased competitive pressures.